 Over a decade I have been working on my family history as a hobby and have developed my skills as a genealogist.
-Early in 2017 I started a company which is taking commissions for research to commence or to further explore your family history.
-You can visit its website here.

 I am including on this page examples of my work to-date on my own family history.
 I have traced several generations of my parents’ Jenny Coleman and Michael Hassett ancestors.
 If you have any questions or additional information please contact me via the Contact page of this website.